EC 201S: Introductory Economics of the Environment

 EC 281S: Principles of Microeconomics

 Price theory, operation of market system.
 Industrial structure and pricing under different competitive structures.
-Required of all students majoring in economics.
+Credit will be given for only one of EC 280S or EC 281S.

 EC 282S: Principles of Macroeconomics